 Fred B. Anschutz’s (1909-1993) career was characterized by uncanny and intuitive foresight and by a willingness to enter into ventures others considered too risky.
 His first business success came from striking a rich oil field in his home state of Kansas.
 Earnings from an oil exploration business that eventually spanned Kansas, Colorado, Utah and Wyoming were parlayed into ranches and livestock operations across the West.
 The family and their business headquarters moved from Wichita, Kan., to Denver in the 1960s.
 Fred and his wife, Marian Pfister Anschutz (1910-1986), ingrained traditional American values of hard work, community involvement and love of the land in their children and grandchildren.

-As of the end of 2017, the Foundation had distributed 9,366 grants totaling $55,123,825 to nonprofit organizations since its inception.
+As of December 2018, the Foundation had distributed 9,734 grants totaling $53,882,202 to nonprofit organizations since its inception.
 The Foundation’s focus on supporting organizations that meet human and community needs in Colorado has remained steady throughout its existence.
 In the early years, the Foundation funded fewer organizations with larger grants.
 Gradually, the philosophy shifted to providing smaller grants ($2,500-$10,000) to many organizations.
 The intent was to spread the Foundation’s resources into more areas and to encourage nonprofits to develop diversified funding streams.
 Although the primary activity of the Foundation is grantmaking, considerable energy has been and will continue to be directed toward efforts to build the capacity of Colorado’s nonprofit sector, to enhance grantmaking overall, and to work collaboratively with other funders.

 In the early 1990s, the Foundation partnered with the Community Resource Center to orchestrate Colorado Rural Philanthropy Days (RPD) , a twice-yearly event that built on an initiative of the nonprofit community in Mesa County.
 Sue’s vision in launching this event, which is still going strong today, was to increase foundation support to rural areas of the state.
 The intent is for private and public funders, who are concentrated in the Front Range, to visit Colorado’s rural communities to gain a greater understanding of the issues and challenges faced in those communities and to facilitate introductions between metro-based funders and Colorado’s rural nonprofit leaders and local elected officials.
 RPD addresses two of the Foundation’s goals: to increase funding to nonprofit organizations in rural Colorado and to demystify the grantmaking process.